uxrecipe/uxrecipe.github.io/README.md

 ## What's new

-**Current version: 0.1.2**
+**Current version: 0.2**

++ Updated the design to match the new logo.

++ Added list of currencies to select from when you calculate the final sum.

+**Version 0.1.2**

-+ You can now save the calculation in
-.png format using html2canvas (still in experimental phase).
++ You can now save the calculation in PNG format using html2canvas (still in experimental phase).

 + Added new "supporters" section - all major blogs, websites or newsletter that shared UX Recipe.